jacobmorrier/fast-er/docs/source/index.rst

 References
 ----------
+.. [#] For a more detailed description and discussion of the Fellegi-Sunter model, see this `paper <https://www.cambridge.org/core/journals/american-political-science-review/article/using-a-probabilistic-model-to-assist-merging-of-largescale-administrative-records/DB2955F64A1F4E262C5B9B26C6D7552E>`_.
 .. [#] Fellegi, I.P., and A.B.
 Sunter.
 1969.
 "A Theory for Record Linkage." *Journal of the American Statistical Association* 64 (328): 1183-1210.
 .. [#] Winkler, W.E.
 1990.
 "String Comparator Metrics and Enhanced Decision Rules in the Fellegi-Sunter Model of Record Linkage." *Proceedings of the Section on Survey Research Methods*: 354-359.